jarekbryk/nextgenbio-dev/_episodes/03-Exploring-data-types-and-structures.md

 * logical
 * complex

-By *atomic*, we mean the vector only holds data of a single type.
+By *atomic* we mean the vector only holds data of a single type.

 * **character**: `"a"`, `"swc"`
 * **numeric**: `2`, `15.5`